 Serviceability

 The front hub of the HYPER 2020 disc brake wheels uses 6803 and 6903 ceramic bearings, and the rear hub uses two 6803 and two 6903 ceramic bearings.
-This information was unavailable on the Winspace website, so I had to ask their support for it.
+This information was unavailable on the Winspace website, so I had to ask their support.

 DRIVE disc brake wheels use two 6803 ceramic bearings in the front hub and one 6903 and three 6803 ceramic bearings in the rear hub.
 This information is available on the Elitewheels website.

-You can buy these bearings from manufacturers like NTN and SKF (these two are among the best).
-Unfortunately, neither Elitewheels nor Winspace sells them as replacements.
+Elitewheels sells replacement bearings, while Winspace only sells replacement freehub bodies.
+Eventually, you can buy bearings from manufacturers like NTN and SKF (these two are among the best).

 You might also be interested in the pros and cons of ceramic and steel bearings.